Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 * **Action**: Click on `Directional Light` and in the _**Inspector**_ tab, set `Shadow Type` to `No Shadows`.

 We will now add the necessary components to the camera in order to equip it for the perception workflow.
-To do this, we need to add a `PerceptionCamera` component to it, and then define which types of ground-truth we wish to generate using this camera.
+To do this, we need to add a `Perception Camera` component to it, and then define which types of ground-truth we wish to generate using this camera.

 * **Action**: Select `Main Camera` again and in the _**Inspector**_ tab, click on the _**Add Component**_ button.
 * **Action**: Start typing `Perception Camera` in the search bar that appears, until the `Perception Camera` script is found, with a **#** icon to the left: